Gather art supplies for 1 year olds to nurture your child’s creativity! Here are the best non toxic arts and crafts supplies and toys for toddlers.

 - Glue sticks.
 These allow you to attach items without the mess.
 The downside is that they won’t hold heavy or bulky items in place, and they won’t work on every material (cotton balls, for instance).

 - Elmer’s glue.
 While gooey and messy, these have a wider range of use.
-You can even pour it into a small container and use a brush to dab with.
+You can even pour it into a small paper plate and use a brush to dab with.

 - Tape.
 We regularly use clear tape as well as painter’s tape for art projects and construction.

 - Roasting pan or baking sheet.
-These can come in useful to contain art projects, from paint to beads.
+These can contain art projects, from paint to beads.

 - Ice cube trays.
 Want to pour paint into smaller containers?
 Ice cube trays let you paint without leaving the jars open.
 Don’t have a tray?
 Save those “sauce” cups and lids you get from takeout and delivery—they’re perfect as paint cups.